Godevs04/TeamTaatom/Tool/Notes/OverallEnhancements/shorts/shorts-spec.md

 - End time: `song.endTime` or 60 seconds (whichever comes first)
 - Volume: `song.volume` (0-1, default: 0.5)
 - Syncs with video playback (pause/resume together)

+### 6.5 Cross-Module Behaviour

+Shorts reuse the same posts collection and core controllers as photo posts, with `type: 'short'` used to differentiate them.

+Comment creation, likes, and view tracking share the same endpoints as Home feed posts (`/api/v1/posts/:id/...`), so rate limits and validation rules are identical.

+TripVisits created from shorts follow the same trust-level and deduplication rules used for TripScore in the Profile spec.

+Saved shorts integrate with the Profile → SAVED tab via the shared `savedShorts` AsyncStorage key.

 ---